nqminhuit/gis-stress-test/README.md

 2. when gis publishes a new **release**: will perform stress test on both **small** and **large** dataset

-Each job will generate a report at summary step, can be found at : https://github.com/nqminhuit/gis-stress-test/actions
+Each job will generate a report at summary step, can be found at: https://github.com/nqminhuit/gis-stress-test/actions

 # Implementation